datahub-project/datahub/CONTRIBUTING.md

   git push origin my-fix-branch

-* In GitHub, send a pull request to `Wherehows:master`
+* In GitHub, send a pull request to `datahub:master`
 * If we suggest changes, then:
   * Make the required updates.
   * Re-run the test suite